Jdogstar/mod-downloader/README.md

 # Sims Mod Downloader v0.1
 ## This is just a small script written by me for my gf to automate the download of *most* mods

+## Setup install
+---
+If you are completely new to python and github read this first, otherwise skip to prequisites.
+First, you need to download this repository as a zip file.
+Click on the green **CODE** button on the top right and click download as zip.
+This will download the repository as a zip file.
+Extract the zip file to where ever you want this program to go.
+You then need to install python.
+There are many tutorials online for installing it, here is an example one https://www.tutorialspoint.com/how-to-install-python-in-windows.
+Next open up powershell, cmd, or bash, just some sort of command line termainal.
+Us the command cd to navigate to wherever you stored the unziped file on your computer.
+Example `cd Desktop/sims4_modder_main/`.
+Run the command `pip install -r requirements.txt`.
+Now you can go onto creating the .csv file.

 ## Prequisites
 ---
 1. You need python verion 3.8+
-2. run python pip install requirements.txt to install needed dependencies
+2. run pip install -r requirements.txt to install needed dependencies using powershell or cmd or bash
-3. In the same folder as main.py create a file called config.csv (how to fill out config.csv will be describe in a later section)
+3. In the same folder as main.py create a file called config.csv (how to fill out config.csv will be described in a later section)
 4. Gather the appropriate information about the mods you want to automate

 ## Config.csv file syntax